Gospel of Thomas: The historical Jesus

-Some modern scholars (most notably those belonging to the Jesus Seminar) believe that the Gospel of Thomas was written independently of the canonical gospels, and therefore is a useful guide to historical Jesus research.
-Scholars may utilize one of several critical tools in biblical scholarship, the criterion of multiple attestation, to help build cases for historical reliability of the sayings of Jesus.
+Some scholars (most notably those belonging to the Jesus Seminar) believe that the Gospel of Thomas was written independently of the canonical gospels, and therefore is a useful guide to historical Jesus research.
+These scholars may utilize one of several critical tools in biblical scholarship, the criterion of multiple attestation, to help build cases for historical reliability of the sayings of Jesus.
 By finding those sayings in the Gospel of Thomas that overlap with the Gospel of the Hebrews, Q, Mark, Matthew, Luke, John, and Paul, scholars feel such sayings represent "multiple attestations" and therefore are more likely to come from a historical Jesus than sayings that are only singly attested.
+However, Bart Ehrman states that the Gospel of Thomas has very little value in historical Jesus research, because it places no importance on the physical experiences of Jesus (e.g. his crucifixion) or the physical existence of believers.

+Representation of women

+Interpretations of the Gospel of Thomas's view of women vary widely, with some arguing that it is chauvinistic, while others view it as comparatively positive.

+Women disciples

+The Gospel of Thomas names six people who are close to Jesus and, of these, two are the women disciples Mary Magdalene and Salome.
+Professor Antti Marjanen suggests that their inclusion is significant and purposeful because of how few people are named.
+He argues that, in logio 61 and 21, their discussions with Jesus clarify the nature of discipleship.
+They are shown not as "ones who misunderstand, but as ones who do not quite understand enough."
+This is shown to be the case for all of the disciples and Marjanen states that "Mary Magdalene's or Salome's lack of understanding should not be overemphasized."

 Logion 114

-Simon Peter said to them, “Mary should leave us, for females are not worthy of the life.”
-Jesus said, “Look, I am going to guide her in order to make her male, so that she too may become a living spirit resembling you males.
-For every female who makes herself male will enter the kingdom of heaven.”The final saying of the Gospel of Thomas is one of the most controversial and has been highly debated by academics.
-It has been criticised for implying that women are spiritually inferior but some scholars argue that it is symbolic with 'male' representing the prelapsarian state.
-Professor Jorunn Jacobsen Buckley argued that logion 114 represents a process with females becoming male before achieving the prelapsarian state, a reversal of the genesis story in which women were made from men.
+The final saying of the Gospel of Thomas is one of the most controversial and has been highly debated by academics.
+It has been criticised for implying that women are spiritually inferior, but some scholars argue that it is symbolic, with "male" representing the prelapsarian state.
+Jorunn Jacobsen Buckley argued that Logion 114 represents a process with females becoming male before achieving the prelapsarian state, a reversal of the Genesis story in which women were made from men.
+Melissa Harl Sellew's trans-centered reading emphasizes the idea that the outer appearance must be transformed to reflect the inner reality.